zapkub/starman/readme.md

 Let all the children boogie 🧒🏽

+Star(com)man(d) is "newman" with steriod 💪🏼

+Starman let you do Postman collection with the way the developer love it !! ✨🌟⭐️ 🚀🍾🧚🏼‍♀️💫

 ## Installation
 > NPM package already has starman package so I should use another package name to publish it 😫
 ```
 $ npm i starcommand
 ```

-Starman let you do Postman collection with the way the developer love it !! 🚀🍾🧚🏼‍♀️💫

 ## Usage
 See basic usage in `/test/basic.test.ts`